Siraj360/MegaMenu/README.md

 - Font Awesome integrated for iconography
 - Base ready for future visual menu builder enhancements

+####Final Note:
+This mega menu component is versatile — it can also function as a simple, traditional dropdown menu.
+To achieve this, just include one group per TopLink.
+When configured this way, the menu renders in a single-column layout, resembling a standard dropdown menu rather than a multi-column mega menu.

 ---

 ## ⏭️ Next Steps (Part II)